Labeling Neural Representations with Inverse Recognition: Appendix

 \subsection{Finetuning without training}

 In this section, we investigate whether it is feasible to perform model fine-tuning without having access to the target dataset, relying solely on the explanations of the latent representations and target class descriptions.
+In simple terms, the idea was to directly use the latent representation from ImageNet-trained models as a classificator for a class in another dataset that has a similar meaning to the explanation of the representation.

 For this purpose, we utilized four different ImageNet deep learning image classification models, specifically AlexNet \cite{krizhevsky2017imagenet}, DenseNet161 \cite{huang2017densely}, EfficientNet B4 \cite{tan2019efficientnet}, and ViT 16 L \cite{dosovitskiy2020image}, all of which were pre-trained on the ImageNet dataset.
 The \textit{feature-extractor} layer that precedes the final output logit layer was used in all these models for our experiments.
 We computed the AUC similarity scores for all representations in each of the feature extractors in relation to ImageNet concepts.

 The target dataset employed for this study was the Caltech101 dataset \cite{li_andreeto_ranzato_perona_2022}, which comprises of 101 image classification categories.
 Specifically, we utilized a subset of this dataset that includes 46 classes, each of which has an exact or very similar equivalent in ImageNet classes.